wikimedia-research/Audiences-External_automatic_translation/README.md

 The `toledo_pageviews oozie job` folder contains code used to update the `toledo_pageviews` table on HDFS.
 It filters and aggregates data from `wmf.webrequest` on a daily basis to get the pageviews from external automatic translation services.
 Please refer to [wikitech](https://wikitech.wikimedia.org/wiki/Analytics/Systems/Cluster/Oozie) about how to deploy an oozie job.

+If changing ownership is needed, please see [T228195](https://phabricator.wikimedia.org/T228195) for more instructions.

 If you have any comments or questions, please leave your feedback in the ticket: https://phabricator.wikimedia.org/T212414